Measles count in US this year already more than all of 2018

 AP Medical Writer

-NEW YORK (AP) - U.S. health officials report that the number of measles cases through the first three months of this year have surpassed the count for all of 2018.
+NEW YORK (AP) - The number of U.S. measles cases through the first three months of this year have surpassed the count for all of 2018, health officials say.

 This year's numbers have been driven by outbreaks in several states, including New York, California, Illinois, Texas, and Washington.